SalomePlatform/sat/doc/src/configuration.rst

 The configuration of SAT is split into eight sections : VARS, APPLICATION, PRODUCTS, PROJECTS, PATHS, USER, LOCAL, INTERNAL.
-These sections are feeded by the pyconf files which are loaded by sat: each pyconf file is parsed by SAT and merged into the global configuration.
+These sections are fed by the pyconf files which are loaded by sat: each pyconf file is parsed by SAT and merged into the global configuration.
 One file can reference variables defined in other files.
 Files are loaded in this order :

 * the internal pyconf (declared inside sat)